Cash Deposit in Bank JE is a seldom-used journal entry.

 Frequently Asked Questions:

-Deposited into bank journal entry
+Deposited into a bank journal entry

-What is contra journal entry?
+What is a contra journal entry?

 Also Read: True Up Journal Entry

-Is Bank to bank transfer a contra entry?
+Is a bank-to-bank transfer a contra entry?

-Yes, Bank to bank transfer is a contra entry.
-The bank accounts grouping falls under the financial statement line item “Cash and Bank or Cash and Cash Equivalents ” So, there is no change in the Cash and Bank GL balance.
+Yes, bank-to-bank transfer is a contra entry.
+The bank accounts grouping falls under the financial statement line item “Cash and Bank or Cash and Cash Equivalents.”
+So, there is no change in the Cash and Bank GL balance.

-How can deposit cash entry in tally?
+How is the cash deposit entry recorded in the tally?

 A cash deposit is a contra entry.
-So, this can be recorded by choosing – ‘Accounting vouchers’ and then Contra (F4).
+So, this can be recorded by choosing ‘Accounting vouchers’ and then Contra (F4).
 Later, we can select the Ledgers and pass the entry.

 Also Read: Cash Coverage Ratio

-Deposited cash into bank journal entry
+Deposited cash into the bank journal entry

 The entry results in a debit to the bank account and a credit to the cash.
-We will learn about the money deposited in bank journal entries with an example.
+We will learn about the money deposited in the bank journal entries with an example.
 Suresh deposited excess cash in hand of $.10,000 in the Bank so that he could earn interest on such deposit.
 The interest received for the year is $400.
 The entry for deposit and interest will be as follows.

 Deposit entry